keboola/db-extractors/libs/db-extractor-adapter/README.md

 # DB extractor adapter

-This library contains a common interface for connecting and data extraction from various sources:
+This library contains a common interface for connecting to and data extracting from, various sources:
  - It is intended for use with [db-extractor-common](https://github.com/keboola/db-extractor-common).
  - It supports **PDO** and **ODBC** connections for now.
  - The interfaces defined in this library can be easily used to support other methods, e.g. cli BCP tool.